How to Prepare Your Home for Exterior Painting (Connecticut Guide)

 If you’re getting ready for a project, we’re happy to help.

-If you’re planning to repaint your home in Connecticut, one of the first questions you’re probably asking is: “How much is this actually going to cost me?”
-The truth is—it depends on a few key factors, but in this guide, we’ll break down real pricing based on what we see every day working on homes across Litchfield County and surrounding areas.
+If you own a home in Connecticut, you’ve probably wondered: “How often do I actually need to repaint?”
+The answer depends on a few key factors, but in this guide, we’ll break down realistic timelines based on what we see working on homes across Litchfield County and surrounding areas.